tschoof/blog/_posts/2011-10-07-Ten-Disqus-Jekyll-Disqus-CSS.md

 I couldn't get the whole data-disqus-identifier thing to work, but it works fine without.
 As long as I don't migrate the blog, at least.

 **Disqus and CSS**
-Propably it isn't helpful for anyone but me, but [here's the CSS](http://dl.dropbox.com/u/7586201/disqus.css) I styled Disqus with.
+Probably it isn't helpful for anyone but me, but [here's the CSS](http://dl.dropbox.com/u/7586201/disqus.css) I styled Disqus with.
 For applying custom CSS to Disqus, just log in to it, go to [disqus.com/admin/settings/appearance/](http://disqus.com/admin/settings/appearance/) and paste yours in the Custom CSS box at the bottom.

 For additional info, you can check out [my setup on github](https://github.com/tschoof/blog).